MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 2. Loops over this array, and copies the data and functions from these modified mods into their own game.

 So the game might have a `Gun` class, and the modified mod might up the firerate of the gun, and have a different <span style="color:#C3E88D">`on_fire`</span> function.

+## Resources are automatically reloaded

+In this video I'm showcasing the gun's sprite being reloaded, but this is a generic system that supports any file type, so audio too:

+<video src="https://github.com/user-attachments/assets/6de75130-89dd-4ba3-ba22-c0b3b496109d" width="100%" autoplay controls loop muted></video>

 ## Runtime error handling